Peterhouse, Cambridge: Trumpington Street

-Master's Lodge

-The Master's Lodge is situated across Trumpington Street from the College, and was bequeathed to the College in 1727 by a fellow, Dr Charles Beaumont, son of the 30th Master of the college, Joseph Beaumont.
+The Master's Lodge is situated across Trumpington Street from the College, and was bequeathed to the College in 1727 by a fellow, Charles Beaumont, son of the 30th Master of the college, Joseph Beaumont.
 It is built in red brick in the Queen Anne style.

-The Hostel

 The Hostel is situated next to the Master's Lodge.
 It was built in a neo-Georgian style in 1926 from designs by Thomas Henry Lyon.
 The Hostel was intended to be part of a larger complex but only one wing was built.
 It currently houses undergraduates and some fellows.
 During World War II the London School of Economics was housed in The Hostel and nearby buildings, at the invitation of the Master and Fellows.

-Cosin Court

 Behind the Hostel lies Cosin Court, which provides accommodation for fellows and mature, postgraduate, and married students.
 The court is named for John Cosin (1594–1672) who was successively Master of Peterhouse, Vice-Chancellor of Cambridge University and Prince-Bishop of Durham.